apache/whimsy/MACOSX.md

  * `sudo lsof -i:8080` may be helpful should you find that another process already has port 8080 open.
  * `apachectl restart` is how you restart apache; `brew services start` itself is for controlling what processes automatically start at startup.
+There is a `brew services restart httpd` command that gracefully stops and starts apache which takes a bit longer than using `apachectl restart`.
  * If `curl` gives `Connection refused` then try kicking httpd:
     * `apachectl stop`
     * `httpd`